maevecrossan/la-luna/README.md

 * I want to display a menu with allergen information and prices.
 * I want to allow users to create an account.
 * I want users to have full control over bookings through said account so that staff can prioritise their time.
+* I want users to know that tables will be given for two hours.
 * I want users to have several means of contacting the restaurant (contact form, phone number, email).
 * I want users to not make reservations for more than 8 people via the booking form.
 * I want an admin page where view bookings, user account details, and contact form submissions.